Obamacare: Has Trump managed to kill off Affordable Care Act?

 Why do conservatives oppose the law?

-Meanwhile, the House of Representatives, controlled by the Republicans, has taken dozens of symbolic votes to repeal the law and forced a partial government shutdown over the issue.
-Republicans in state capitals have also sought to undermine it in various ways.
+During the Obama presidency, the Republican-controlled House of Representatives took dozens of symbolic votes to repeal the law and provoked a partial government shutdown over the issue.

 After repeated legal challenges, in 2012 the US Supreme Court declared Obamacare constitutional.

 Despite having a majority on Capitol Hill under President Trump, a Republican repeal bid failed in dramatic fashion in 2018.

 Democratic leaders have acknowledged Obamacare is not perfect, and have challenged Republicans to work with them to fix its flaws.

 What about 'Medicare for All'?